6 Easy Ways to Dispose of Old Cooking Pots and Pans

 3. Plant succulents in your pots and pans

-But you can start with the few ones you have and grow from there.
+But you can start with the few you have and grow from there.
 Populate your patio or front yard with succulents planted in pots and pans.

 Approximately 4 to 6 holes should be fine.
-The holes will ensure there’s no standing water in the pot or pan.
+The holes will ensure no standing water in the pot or pan.

 A smaller-sized pot would constrict the plant’s roots and cause stunted growth.